 Non-oncology is estimated to be the fastest-growing segment owing to rigorous R&D initiatives undertaken by private institutions and biopharmaceutical companies for the identification of epigenetic markers related to these disorders.
-Epigenetic modifications have been proved to be the base of metabolic, neurodegenerative, and infectious diseases and many other non-oncology disorders.
+Epigenetic modifications have been proved to be the base of metabolic, neurodegenerative, infectious diseases, and many other non-oncology disorders.
 Extensive research is undertaken by private institutions and biopharmaceutical companies for the detection of biomarkers for drug development.

-North America is the dominant region segment of this market.
+North America is the dominant regional segment of this market.
 It held over 39.34% of the market share in 2017.
-The presence of government funding programs for ongoing research activities, better healthcare facilities, and constantly growing geriatric population are some of the prominent driving factors.
+The presence of government funding programs for ongoing research activities, better healthcare facilities, and a constantly growing geriatric population are some of the prominent driving factors.
 In addition, the Common Fund-supported programs in the U.S. are likely to boost the research activities for a broad range of oncology and non-oncology diseases including metabolic, inflammatory, cardiovascular, and other diseases.

-Asia Pacific is estimated to be the fastest-growing region over the forecast period owing to the rising disposable income, high unmet clinical needs, rising awareness about early diagnosis, and availability of effective treatment in emerging countries, such as India and China.
-Asia Pacific is in limelight due to increasing cases of various types of cancers.
+The Asia Pacific is estimated to be the fastest-growing region over the forecast period owing to the rising disposable income, high unmet clinical needs, rising awareness about early diagnosis, and availability of effective treatment in emerging countries, such as India and China.
+The Asia Pacific is in limelight due to increasing cases of various types of cancers.

 Growth in the geriatric population is one of the leading causes of the increasing cases of oncology and chronic diseases.
 This is expected to further boost the regional market.
-The R&D initiatives related to the analysis of epigenetic base in various diseases are on the rise in this region.
-EpiGen Research Consortium based in U.K. has extended its research facility in Singapore for research on chronic diseases such as diabetes and obesity.
+The R&D initiatives related to the analysis of epigenetic bases in various diseases are on the rise in this region.
+EpiGen Research Consortium based in the U.K. has extended its research facility in Singapore for research on chronic diseases such as diabetes and obesity.

 Key market players are Roche Diagnostics; Thermo Fisher Scientific, Inc.; Eisai Co.
 Ltd.; Novartis AG; Illumina, Inc.; Merck Sharp & Dohme Corp; Qiagen; Abcam PLC; and Merck KGaA.
 The major players are focusing on collaborations, mergers and acquisitions, new product developments, and geographic expansion to increase their market share.